DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

   <img width="auto" height="auto" src="/assets/img/7 raspbian.PNG">
 </p>

 The SD card is now ready and can be plugged into the SD card slot of the Raspberry Pi.
-To use the Raspberry Pi, you can do it using a USB keyboard, a monitor, a HDMI cable and a mouse.
-Just plug the mouse and the keyboard into the Raspberry Pi's USB ports and the HDMI to the HDMI's ports on the monitor and the Pi.
-Power the monitor and the Pi.
-From here you can access the Raspberry Pi's full desktop environment.

-If you do not have access to a USB keyboard, a monitor, a HDMI cable and a mouse, we will use SSH to access the commandline of a headless Raspberry Pi.

 </details>

 ## Accessing Raspberry Pi command line using SSH